MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-using-compositing-mode-to-control-alpha-blending-use.md

 ---
-Description: 'There might be times when you want to create an off-screen bitmap that has the following characteristics:' ms.assetid: '2a7590ce-daf4-4892-a838-603e3f89b1bb'
+Description: There might be times when you want to create an off-screen bitmap that has the following characteristics ms.assetid: 2a7590ce-daf4-4892-a838-603e3f89b1bb
-title: Using Compositing Mode to Control Alpha Blending
+title: Using Compositing Mode to Control Alpha Blending ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Using Compositing Mode to Control Alpha Blending